 To search for decisions issued by the commissioner and recommendations issued by an independent hearing examiner, search the commissioner's decisions and local hearing recommendations database.

-Independent Hearing Examiner
+Independent Hearing Examiners

 Information on the certification criteria for Independent Hearing Examiners can be found in Texas Administrative Code, Chapter 157, subchapter D.

-Request for an assignment of an Independent Hearing Examiner
+How to request an assignment of an Independent Hearing Examiner

 Texas Education Code, Section 7.057(a) says: